-This is Australia’s biggest climate threat.
-It also threatens the health of communities and the survival of our precious marine life and ecosystems.
+It threatens the health of communities and the survival of our precious marine life and ecosystems.

-Woodside is currently seeking an extension for its North West Shelf Project, one of the oldest and most polluting gas plants in Australia.
+Woodside is currently seeking an extension for its North West Shelf (NWS) Project (also known as the Karratha gas plant), one of the oldest and most polluting gas plants in Australia.

 If this extension receives government approval, it paves the way for WA to be processing and exporting gas until 2070!
-This is completely at odds with the WA Government target for net-zero emissions by 2050.
+This is completely at odds with the government target for net-zero emissions by 2050.

-Approval of the NWS - a key part of Woodside’s Burrup Hub - would risk further major damage to UNESCO World Heritage-nominated rock art on Murujuga from acid gas pollution, after Woodside previously destroyed an estimated 5,000 pieces of rock art during initial construction of the North West Shelf facility in the 1980s.
+Approval of the NWS would risk further major damage to UNESCO World Heritage-nominated rock art on Murujuga (Burrup peninsula) from acid gas pollution.

 Research also shows that Woodside’s Burrup Hub will reduce domestic gas supply by increasing export capacity and pressure on governments to open up more gas fields to supply the facility, illustrated by the WA government’s recent approval of onshore domestic gas exports.